 This is particularly important, as it is normal to rent a newly painted apartment with newly sanded/lacquered floors.
-In this case, it is also normal that the varme heating water elektricitet (el.)
+In this case, it is also normal that the varme heating vand water elektricitet (el.) electricity service, mandatory)

-TV license fee for Danmarks Radio (public broadcasting service, mandatory)
+TV license fee for Danmarks Radio (public broadcasting